ruichao-factual/k-vim/README.md

 3. #### [majutsushi/tagbar](https://github.com/majutsushi/tagbar)

+   This plugin requires exuberant-ctags and will automatically generate tags for your open files.
+It also provides a panel to navigate easily via tags

         <F9>    Tagbar Toggle
         CTRL-]  while the cursor is on a keyword (such as a function name) to jump to it's definition.